-In May 2017, I accepted a job offer at the Wisconsin IceCube Particle Astrophysics Center (WIPAC) in Madison - a job that will send me to the bottom of Earth.
-IceCube is a giant Neutrino detector at South Pole, and it will be my job to keep its computers running.
-For an entire year (November 2017 to December 2018) I will live and work at the Amundson-Scott South Pole Station in Antarctica.
-Being an IceCube "Winterover" has been my dream job for years - und now the dream is real.
+In May 2017, I accepted a job offer at the Wisconsin IceCube Particle Astrophysics Center (WIPAC) in Madison - a job that sent me to the bottom of the Earth.
+IceCube is a giant Neutrino detector at the South Pole, and it was my job to keep its computers running.
+For an entire year (November 2017 to November 2018) I lived and worked at the Amundson-Scott South Pole Station in Antarctica.
+Being an IceCube "Winterover" has been my dream job for years - and I made the dream real.
 This page is my journal of this once-in-a-lifetime adventure.

-Most of the content will be in English, but I will also drop some stuff in German occasionally.
-The journal entries are sorted by date (latest first).
+Most of the content will be in English, but I might write in German occasionally.
+The journal entries are sorted by date (oldest first).

 skuˑa /'skyo͡oə/, noun: A large brownish predatory seabird related to the gulls, pursuing other birds to make them disgorge fish they have caught.
 [Google Dictionary]

 skuˑa /'skyo͡oə/, noun: An abstract phenomenon describing the donation and repossession of everyday items predominantly on research stations in Antarctica; as well as the site of its implementation.
 [Poptart's Dictionary of Amusing and Inappropriate American Colloquial]